gator1/jepsen/docker/README.md

 https://docs.docker.com/engine/getstarted/step_six/

-Step 1: Tag and push the image
+    Tag and push the image
     If you don’t already have a terminal open, open one now:

     Go back to your command line terminal.
     At the prompt, type docker images to list the images you currently have:
     $ docker images
- REPOSITORY          TAG                 IMAGE ID            CREATED SIZE jepsen              latest              6dc563b59188        14 minutes ago 1.14 GB gators/jepsen       latest              10fc1c76450a        7 days ago 1.14 GB
+        REPOSITORY          TAG                 IMAGE ID            CREATED    SIZE
+        jepsen              latest              6dc563b59188        14 minutes ago 1.14 GB
- gators/jepsen       mingli              10fc1c76450a        7 days ago
+        gators/jepsen       latest              10fc1c76450a        7 days ago 1.14 GB
- 1.14 GB
+        gators/jepsen       mingli              10fc1c76450a        7 days ago 1.14 GB
- gators/jepsen       simulation          10fc1c76450a        7 days ago
+        gators/jepsen       simulation          10fc1c76450a        7 days ago 1.14 GB
- 1.14 GB
- tutum/debian        jessie              7b5da25fa27e        11 months ago
+        tutum/debian        jessie              7b5da25fa27e        11 months ago 155 MB
- 155 MB
- kojiromike/dind     latest              227220c311f8        2 years ago
+        kojiromike/dind     latest              227220c311f8        2 years ago 350 MB
- 350 MB

     Find the IMAGE ID for your jepsen image.
       In this example, the id is 6dc563b59188.
       Notice that currently, the REPOSITORY shows the repo name jepsen but not the namespace.
 You need to include the namespace for Docker Hub to